MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/video/extract-metadata.md

 ms.date: 10/24/2024
 ---

-# Use Multimodal Intelligence video solutions overview (preview)
+# Use Content Understanding video solutions overview (preview)

-Azure AI Multimodal Intelligence lets you extract and customize video metadata for seamless integration into your systems or workflows.
-Multimodal Intelligence helps efficiently manage, categorize, retrieve, and build workflows for video assets.
-Multimodal Intelligence can enhance your media asset library, support workflows such as highlight generation, categorize content, and facilitate applications like retrieval-augmented generation (`RAG`).
-The video content extraction capabilities of Multimodal Intelligence offer the following advantages:
+Azure AI Content Understanding lets you extract and customize video metadata for seamless integration into your systems or workflows.
+Content Understanding helps efficiently manage, categorize, retrieve, and build workflows for video assets.
+Content Understanding can enhance your media asset library, support workflows such as highlight generation, categorize content, and facilitate applications like retrieval-augmented generation (`RAG`).
+The video content extraction capabilities of Content Understanding offer the following advantages:

 * **Video transcription**.
 Convert speech within a video into text transcripts that can be searched and analyzed.
 Transcription data is also used as grounding for generating customizable metadata.